When getting a mortgage, homeowners often run into this question: “Should I choose a shorter term mortgage or a longer term mortgage?”

 After all, it’s a big commitment one is making.
 A little more due diligence can help one save a lot.

-Why do so many people choose the 30-year mortgage?
+Why do so many people choose the longer term mortgage?

 Ideally, most people don’t like to have any debt.
 The lower it is, the larger the share of their monthly income that they can keep to themselves (to be used for other purposes) instead of having to make loan payments every month.